Rick Barry: New York Nets (1970–1972)

-New York Nets

 After the Squires dealt Barry to the New York Nets, he played in only 59 games in the 1970–71 season because of a knee injury but still made the ABA All Star team.
 He repeated as an ABA All Star during the 1971–72 season.
 During the 1970–71 season he led the league in scoring (29.4 points per game) and led the league again in 1971–72 with 31.5 points per game.
 In both of those years he also led the ABA in free throw percentage as he had in 1968–69.
 Barry also became the ABA record holder for most consecutive free throws in one game with 23.

 In the 1970–71 season, the Nets finished 40–44, good for fourth place in the Eastern Division and a place in the 1971 ABA Playoffs.
 The Virginia Squires defeated the Nets 4 games to 2 in the Eastern Division semifinals.
 The 1971–72 Nets finished the season at 44–40, making the 1972 ABA Playoffs by claiming third place in the Eastern Division, 24 games behind the 68–16 Kentucky Colonels.
 In the Eastern Division semifinals the Nets shocked the ABA by defeating the Colonels 4 games to 2.
 The Nets then eked out a 4–3 game victory over the Virginia Squires in the Eastern Division finals.
 The Nets were then edged by the Western Division champion Indiana Pacers, 4 games to 2, in the 1972 ABA Finals.

-On June 23, 1972, a United States District Court judge issued a preliminary injunction to prohibit Barry from playing for any team other than the Golden State Warriors after his contract with the Nets ended.
+On June 23, 1972, a United States District Court judge issued a preliminary injunction to prohibit Barry from playing for any team other than the Golden State Warriors after his contract with the Nets ended, due to a five-year contract signed in 1969.
 On October 6, 1972, the Nets released Barry and he returned to the Warriors.